ga-wdi-boston/wdi_10_js_hw_d3_exploration/Explanation.md

 effectively only incremented every 7 data points.
 Since each state has 7 data points for the 7 age brackets, this means a given states arcs all have the same inner/outer radii (making a doughnut graph), and then the next state has its inner/outer radii incremented.
+Right now this is hard- coded but you could just use `Math.floor(count/d.length)` to adapt to different numbers of age ranges.

 One problem with this is that there's really no room for the state labels.
 I tried to get around this by assigning a mouseover handler to